hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 The external hard disk is split into two partitions:

 - `/dev/sda1` is an LVM partition which has no volumes.
 We use this to temporarily create and store LVM snapshots, then delete them
-- `/dev/sda2` is another LVM partition will contain backup volumes of the SSD volumes
+- `/dev/sda2` is another LVM partition thst will contain backup volumes of the SSD volumes

-For illustration purposes, assume that the SSD already has the full space allocated to LVM partitions, giving us the problem of no room for a snapshot volume.
+For illustration purposes, assume the SSD already has the full space allocated to LVM partitions, giving us the problem of no room for a snapshot volume.
 In that case, we will use `/dev/sdb1` on our external hard disk instead, to temporarily store the snapshots.
 We let our `VolGroupSSD` see this device and share its space:

 ```
 vgextend VolGroupSSD /dev/sdb1